 Copenhagen Harbor Bus Cruise Stop 3: When the Harbor Bus pulls up to Refshaleøen, you might not be too impressed.
 “This looks like a meadow,” you may say.

-And you would be right – the bus stop is in an empty era of this former industrial district.
+And you would be right – the bus stop is in an empty area of this former industrial district.
 But you should get off the boat anyway, because there’s a lot of fun stuff to do here.

 Back in the day, Refshaleøen was a boatyard.
 For more than a hundred years ships and ship propellors and ship motors were built here by thousands of workers.